MaxvandenBoom/matmef/README.md

 # matmef
 Matlab wrapper for MEF 3.0 library

+This project was funded by the National Institute Of Mental Health of the National Institutes of Health Award Number R01MH122258 to Dora Hermes

 ## Introduction
 Several Matlab mex functions that wrap around the MEF 3.0 library to read MEF 3.0 data